fredmorcos/gstats/README.md

 library for handling directed acyclic graphs with unweighted edges and an outgoing degree of exactly 2.
 In addition to two outgoing edges, vertices on the graph have a timestamp property.
-The two command-line tools currently available are `gstats` and `bddaggen`.
+The two command-line tools currently available are `gstats` and `bpdaggen`.
 The library is named `graphstats`.
 The project is implemented using Rust.

 ## Building